Why Do I Push People Away?

 Fear of Vulnerability

 One of the primary reasons we push those we love away is due to a fear of vulnerability.
 To be vulnerable is to expose our true selves, including our weaknesses, flaws, and insecurities.
 This can be incredibly daunting, as it opens us up to potential pain and criticism.
-As a result, we may push loved ones away to avoid this vulnerability, despite the closeness and authenticity it can bring to relationships.
+As a result, we may start creating distance even in healthy relationships, especially in the early stages of emotional closeness.

 Fear of Rejection